Skip to content ↓

 Teacher of History: Lewis Henderson

 Lewis graduated from Lancaster University with a BA in History, where he specialised in resistance to Nazis occupiers and the development of the Cold War.
-After graduating he worked as a Tour Guide at the Museum of London, as well as a teaching assistant in a SEN school in Slough.
+After graduating, he worked as a tour guide at the Museum of London, as well as a teaching assistant in a SEN school in Slough.

 Lewis joined Pinner High School in 2020 initially as a Teaching Assistant, before going through his teacher training at Pinner High via the Hillingdon SCITT and a PGCE from Brunel University.
 He was delighted to have been offered a permanent position in 2021.

-When he is not at Pinner High School Lewis enjoys guiding his quiz team to victory every week or can be found at Loftus Road where he experiences a wide range of emotions.
+When he is not at Pinner High School, Lewis enjoys guiding his quiz team to victory every week or can be found at Loftus Road, where he experiences a wide range of emotions.

 Head of Art: Amanda Green

 Amanda graduated from The University of Leeds with a BA Hons in Fine Art Painting and Printmaking.
-During this time she also gained her first experience of teaching whilst working as an Art instructor for the charity The Fresh Air fund in New York.
+During this time, she also gained her first experience of teaching whilst working as an art instructor for the charity The Fresh Air fund in New York.
 She then went on to complete her PGCE at The UCL Institute of Education.

-Amanda joined us from Villiers High School in Southall where she worked for 14 years building her Art and Design career from NQT through to experienced teacher of A-Level and GCSE.
-She had a range of responsibilities during this time including Head of Art, and worked closely with several London galleries and museums to offer her students opportunities beyond the curriculum.
+Amanda joined us from Villiers High School in Southall where she worked for 14 years building her Art and Design career from NQT through to an experienced teacher of A-Level and GCSE.
+She had a range of responsibilities during this time, including Head of Art, and worked closely with several London galleries and museums to offer her students opportunities beyond the curriculum.

 Teacher of Design and Technology: Seetal Arrowsmith